GaijinEntertainment/DagorEngine/prog/1stPartyLibs/quirrel/quirrel/doc/source/stdlib/stdstringlib.rst

     searches the first match of the expression in the string specified in the parameter text. if the match is found returns SQTrue and the sets out_begin to the beginning of the match and out_end at the end of the match; otherwise returns SQFalse.
+    SQFalse is also returned when the search was aborted, see sqstd_rex_matchaborted().

 .. c:function:: SQBool sqstd_rex_searchrange(SQRex * exp, const char * text_begin, const char * text_end, const char ** out_begin, const char ** out_end)